idugalic/digital-restaurant/README.md

 **Monolithic**

- - Monolith 1 (REST-ish / HTTP and WebSockets API by segregating Command and Query.
+ - Monolith 1 (HTTP and WebSockets API **by segregating Command and Query**.
 We don't synchronize on the backend, but we provide WebSockets for the frontend to handle async nature of the backend)
- - Monolith 2 (REST / HATEOAS API by not segregating Command and Query.
+ - Monolith 2 (REST API **by not segregating Command and Query**.
 We synchronize on the backend side)
  - Monolith 3 (WebSockets API.
 We are async all the way ;))

 **Microservices**

- - Microservices 1 (REST-ish / HTTP and WebSockets API by segregating Command and Query.
+ - Microservices 1 (HTTP and WebSockets API **by segregating Command and Query**.
 We don't synchronize on the backend, but we provide WebSockets for the frontend to handle async nature of the backend)
- - Microservices 2 (REST / HATEOAS API by not segregating Command and Query.
+ - Microservices 2 (REST / HATEOAS API **by not segregating Command and Query**.
 We synchronize on the backend side)
  - Microservices 3 (WebSockets API.
 We are async all the way ;))

-### Monolith (REST-ish by segregating Command and Query)
+### Monolith (HTTP and WebSockets API by segregating Command and Query)

-Sometimes, you are simply being required to deliver REST API :(
+Sometimes, you are simply being required to deliver HTTP API :(

-A recurring question with CQRS and EventSourcing is how to put a synchronous REST front-end on top of an asynchronous CQRS back-end.
+A recurring question with CQRS and EventSourcing is how to put a synchronous HTTP front-end on top of an asynchronous CQRS back-end.

 In general there are two approaches:

- - **segregating Command and Query** - resources representing Commands (request for changes) and resources representing the state of the domain (Read Models / materialized views) are decoupled
+ - **segregating Command and Query** - resources representing Commands (request for changes) and resources representing Query Models (the state of the domain) are decoupled
- - **not segregating Command and Query** - one-to-one relation between a Command resource and a Query Model
+ - **not segregating Command and Query** - one-to-one relation between a Command Model resource and a Query Model resource

- This application is using the first approach ('segregating Command and Query') by exposing capabilities of our 'domain' via the REST API components that are responsible for
+ This application is using the first approach ('segregating Command and Query') by exposing capabilities of our 'domain' via the HTTP/REST API components that are responsible for
  - dispatching commands - [CommandController](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith/src/main/kotlin/com/drestaurant/web/CommandController.kt)
- - querying the read model / materialized views - [Spring REST repositories](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith/src/main/kotlin/com/drestaurant/query/repository)
+ - querying the 'query model' (materialized views) - [Spring REST repositories](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith/src/main/kotlin/com/drestaurant/query/repository)

 **There is no one-to-one relation between a Command resource and a Query Model resource.
 This makes easier to implement multiple representations of the same underlying domain entity as separate resources.**

 [Event listener](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith/src/main/kotlin/com/drestaurant/query/handler) is a central component.
-It consumes events, and creates Read Models / materialized views of aggregates.
+It consumes events, and creates 'query models' (materialized views) of aggregates.
 This makes querying of event-sourced aggregates easy.

-Aditonally, our event listener is publishing a WebSocket events on every update of materialized views.
+Aditonally, our event listener is publishing a WebSocket events on every update of a query model.
-This can be usefull on the front-end to re-fetch the data via REST endpoints.
+This can be usefull on the front-end to re-fetch the data via HTTP/REST endpoints.

-#### 'Command' REST/HTTP API
+#### 'Command' HTTP API

-##### 1. Create new Restaurant
+##### Create new Restaurant
 ```
 curl -X POST --header 'Content-Type: application/json' --header 'Accept: */*' -d '{
   "menuItems": [